overture-stack/website/markdown/documentation/dms/installation/verify/index.md

 | Server  | https://`<myDomain>`/ego-api/swagger-ui.html |

 Where:
-- `<port>` is the port on which you will deploy the DMS Gateway in local mode
+- `<port>` is the port on which you have deployed the DMS Gateway in local mode
 - `<myDomain>` is the registered [domain you configured](../configuration/prereq/domain) for the DMS Gateway (e.g. `dms.test.cancercollaboratory.org`)

 If running, the Swagger API will be accessible via your browser in graphical format: